b3ac0ns/the-art-of-pivoting/book/README.md

 ---
+title: "The Art of Pivoting"
-title: "The Art of Pivoting: Techniques for Intelligence Analysts to Discover New Relationships"
+description: "The Art of Pivoting: Techniques for Intelligence Analysts to Discover New Relationships"
 author: [Alexandre Dulaunoy]
 date: "2025-06-04"
 keywords: [threat intelligence, cti, techniques, art of pivoting]